NotTacoz/jacaranda/content/notes/AE/PHYSICS/researchAssignment1.md

 ## The main ways in which radioisotopes are produced for use in medicine.
+- produced locally (in the country)
+- if theres too many neutrons, must beta - decay
+- if theres too many protons, must beta + decay.
+- australia produces it at ANSTO (australia nuclear science and technology organisation)
+### cyclotron
+- protons are accelerated in a spiral pathway towards the targeted material (usually something stable initially)
+- protons is accepted into the nucleus, and bombards the element.

 ## Proton therapy and Neutron therapy.
+(stolen shamelessly)
+### Proton therapy
+Proton therapy uses protons as the form of radiation.
+- It is more precise (???) than other forms of radiotherapy.
+- Protons irradiate at a **lower depth**, so less is scattered into healthy tissue.
+- Able to **adjust speed**.
+- Hence, we use for **high required dose**, but we **don’t want to kill the surrounding organs!**

+### Neutron Therapy
+- Used for specific diseases that are _“radioresistant”_; they are not easily removed by conventions forms of radiotherapy.
+- Fast neutrons quite damaging (high quality factor), but **do not damage cells equally!**
+    - This means for some diseases, they are more _sensitive_ to fast neutrons than surrounding healthy tissue, meaning a **lethal dose for the diseased tissues may not be lethal for the healthy tissue**.
+- Much more efficient, so dosage required is less (1/3 apparently) than the other forms of radiation therapy.
+- **Salivary gland tumours**.

+- Positived charge damages DNA, intending to kill target cells (usually cancers).

 ## Radiation Dosimetry including Absorbed dose and Dose Equivalent.
 - the severity of radiation exposure depends on the amount of radiation energy that has been absorbed (E) and the mass of tissue involved (m).